 Instructions

 - Prepare the Cornflake Coating: In a small saucepan, melt the unsalted butter over medium heat.
-Add the crushed corn flakes and ground cinnamon.
-Stirring frequently, cook the mixture for 6-8 minutes until the corn flakes are browned and toasted.
-Remove the pan from heat and stir in the sugar until evenly combined.
+Once melted, add the crushed corn flakes and ground cinnamon.
+Stir frequently for 6 to 8 minutes, until the corn flakes become browned and toasted, enhancing their flavor and crispiness.
+Remove the saucepan from heat and stir in the sugar to combine evenly.

-- Assemble the Casserole: Spread half of the toasted cornflake mixture evenly in the bottom of a 9×13-inch baking dish.
-Scoop the vanilla ice cream over the cornflakes and use a knife or offset spatula to smooth it into an even layer.
+- Assemble the Casserole: Spread half of the prepared cornflake mixture evenly into the bottom of a 9×13-inch baking dish.
+Then, scoop the vanilla ice cream over the cornflake base and use a knife or an offset spatula to spread it uniformly across the surface, creating a smooth layer.

-- Top with Cornflakes: Sprinkle the remaining half of the cornflake mixture evenly over the top of the ice cream layer, covering it completely.
+- Top with Cornflakes: Evenly sprinkle the remaining half of the cornflake mixture over the top of the ice cream layer, adding a crunchy, sweet topping that will contrast the creamy ice cream.

-- Serve: When ready to enjoy, cut the casserole into slices.
-Garnish each serving with a generous dollop of whipped cream, a drizzle of honey, and a maraschino cherry for an attractive and delicious finish.
+- Serve: When ready to enjoy, cut the frozen casserole into 16 slices.
+Top each serving with whipped cream, drizzle with honey for extra sweetness, and garnish with a maraschino cherry on top for a classic and colorful finish.

 Notes

-- This dessert can be prepared a day ahead and stored in the freezer until serving.
+- This dessert is best enjoyed cold and should be stored in the freezer until just before serving.